FMCG GST Rate List Page — FINAL Corrected Content (2 July 2026)

 Mistake 3: Treating all personal care the same

-Soaps and shampoos: 5%.
-Deodorants: still 18%.
-Toothpaste: 5%.
-Shaving cream: still 18%.
+Soaps, shampoos and toothpaste: 5%.
+Deodorants and perfumes: still 18%.
 These are sold from the same shelf but carry different rates.
-Applying a single rate to all personal care items is wrong.
+Applying a single rate to all personal care items is wrong — this exact error is what cost Mahesh ₹85,000 in the story at the top of this guide.

 Mistake 4: Wrong cold drink rate